How Credit Scores Affect Home Equity Loan Rates in 2025, Ontario Homeowner Guide

 These requirements may vary from lender to lender, but mostly, this is the general guide here:

-A credit score of 700 is considered excellent and may considered favorable, you can get the desired rates/amount.
+A credit score of 700 is considered excellent and may be considered favorable; you can get the desired rates/amount.

 How to Improve Your Credit Score